UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement: Enforcing Public Structure without Export: USV Certificates

 \item Extractable commitments typically provide a privileged extractor that outputs the committed message (using trapdoors and/or rewinding).
 USV instead makes extraction public and deterministic, but extracts only the canonical group element (not the scalar), aligning with NXK.

 \item Equivocable commitments enable opening a fixed commitment to different messages.
-USV is the opposite: it is opening-unique and we explicitly require equivocation resistance.
+In contrast, USV is \textit{opening-unique} and explicitly requires equivocation resistance.
 The simulator’s power is orthogonal: it can simulate tags conditioned on a chosen opening, which is exactly what we need in the UC hybrids.

 \item PVSS-style objects certify well-formed encrypted shares or allow recovery by a set of parties.
 USV provides neither ciphertexts nor recoverable secrets; it certifies only public structure needed to replace exported-share enforcement under NXK.